juny62017/filesizecalculator/README.md

-🌸 File Size Calculator
+File Size Calculator

 A tiny but useful web tool to convert file sizes between KB, MB, and GB — made with love while learning web development 💻✨

-💡 What is this?
+ What is this?

-File Size Calculator helps you quickly understand how big a file really is by converting between common units.
-No confusion, no ads, just simple math doing its job 😊
+File Size Calculator helps you quickly understand how big a file really is by converting between common units. just simple math doing its job 😊

-🛠 Built With
+ Built With

-🧱 HTML – structure
+HTML

-🎨 CSS – clean & pleasant UI
+ CSS

-⚙️ JavaScript – conversion logic
+ JavaScript

-✨ Features
+Features

 Convert KB ↔ MB ↔ GB

 Instant results

-Beginner-friendly interface
+Beginner friendly interface

 Lightweight & fast